29 Awesome Cannabis Jobs in the Fast-Growing Legal Weed Industry

 A few of these careers require very specific skill sets and high-end credentials.
 Others can be started with little or no experience.
 Regardless, you may need to obtain a special state license, permit, or badge that lets you work with marijuana or its derivatives, so be sure to check the requirements in your particular state.
 Keep in mind that medical marijuana (MMJ) jobs sometimes have stricter licensing requirements than jobs that only involve recreational cannabis.

 When it comes to high-paying medical marijuana careers, it's hard to beat this one.
-Master extractors usually get paid so well because they have a very rare combination of expertise.
+Master extractors are typically well-paid because they have a rare combination of expertise.
 Their job involves overseeing the production of safe and effective oils and concentrates from harvested marijuana plants.
 They accurately extract precise amounts of THC and/or CBD (the main active components of cannabis).
 They also manage their laboratory facilities and adhere to strict safety standards and government regulations.
-So in order to get into this career, you generally need a PhD in biochemistry as well as some engineering expertise.

 Without the reliable cultivation of healthy marijuana plants, there can be no cannabis industry.
 That's why the specialists who manage big grow operations are often paid handsomely for their work.
-Planting, cloning, crop nutrition, pest management, grow-house technology, and staffing are all factors that need to be overseen by a master cannabis grower.
+Planting, cloning, crop nutrition, pest management, grow-house technology, and staffing must be overseen by a master cannabis grower.
 Jobs of this type also frequently require interaction with law enforcement and compliance inspectors.
 But when they do their jobs well, many master growers receive large bonuses or a cut of the profits in addition to their good salaries.
-Most people with this career have a background in botany or horticulture as well as plenty of experience with the cultivation of cannabis.
+Most people with this career have a background in botany or horticulture and plenty of experience growing cannabis, or have completed a cannabis horticulture and cultivation training program.

 3. Marijuana Tester or Quality-Control Inspector